Teenage life is like being held hostage on an out of control rollercoaster.

 But to truly enjoy his treat, he has to have a few accessories – a YouTube video blasting in his room, a movie with the volume on 25 ( how else can he hear it in the kitchen) and his playlist thumping on his cell phone next to him.

-Instead, be creative with your encouragement of an evening routine for your family:
+Instead, be creative with your encouragement of a list of good habits for your family to follow.
+Start an evening routine for your family:

 • dinner and cleanup